Join us at St Lawrence Church, Eastcote,

 During Communion services, incense (a resin) is sometimes burned in a thurible (seen in the picture).
 You may have seen the person leading in the procession swinging this as they walked in and that is when the smoke is emitted as the incense burns on charcoal.
 The thurible will be swung at various times during the service.

-There are also candles alight around the church which sometimes make a smell especially when they are put out.
+There are also candles alight around the church which sometimes make a smell, especially when they are put out.
 There is also a Candle stand on the left-hand side near the entrance to the chapel where you can buy and light a candle to pray for someone or remember them.

 About three quarters of the way through a Communion service, the congregation will be invited up to the altar for Communion.
-This may be the main altar in which case two lines usually form down the centre aisle joining row by row and gradually moving to the altar rail with the left hand aisle also filing into the side (Lady) chapel.
-It is usual to kneel at the main altar for Communion or a Blessing but if this is not easy for you, stay standing.
-If a Nave altar (one closer to the congregation) is used, a similar queue forms but this time there will be two people giving you bread in the centre then you move to whichever side you are to where others will offer the wine.
+This may be the main altar, in which case two lines usually form down the centre aisle joining row by row and gradually moving to the altar rail with the left hand aisle also filing into the side (Lady) chapel.
+It is usual to kneel at the main altar for Communion or a Blessing, but if this is not easy for you, stay standing.
+If a Nave altar (one closer to the congregation) is used, a similar queue forms but this time there will be two people giving you bread in the centre.
+Then you move to whichever side you are, to where others will offer the wine.
 Return to your seats via the side aisles in both cases.

-At St Lawrence Church, we invite anyone who takes Communion in their own church to come forward to take it here.
+At St Lawrence Church, Eastcote, we invite anyone who takes Communion in their own church to come forward to take it here.
 Everyone is welcome to come up to the altar for a Blessing.
 If you do this you should keep your head bowed and hands down low in front of you to indicate you wish just for a Blessing.
 It is helpful to remain at the altar until the wine has passed you to avoid jogging your neighbour as you get up, again just keep your head bowed and hands down.
-When you first come to Church you may not feel easy about going up for a Blessing but do not worry, you will not be forced to participate, although someone may ask if you would like to go up.
+When you first come to church you may not feel easy about going up for a 'Blessing', but do not worry, you will not be forced to participate, although someone may ask if you would like to go up.
 Just smile a polite refusal until you feel more comfortable.

 FAQ 7: Is it ok that I do not know the songs, etc?

-Follow the service in the book and where words are printed in bold they are said/sung by everyone.
-There may be slight variations to the words but you should be able to follow it through.
+Follow the service in the book, and where words are printed in bold they are said / sung by everyone.
+There may be slight variations to the words, but you should be able to follow it through.

 FAQ 8: Do you provide food and drinks?